 Our deacons consist of members who are elected by the congregation and are active within the church and the surrounding community.

 Our deacon ministry is funded by our Easter and Christmas offerings, and by the Kroger Community Reward Program.
 Each time FPCT families shop at a Kroger, a percentage of those grocery receipt totals will be donated to our church’s deacon fund.
 This will help us to meet the significant needs of our area and community.

-Deacons meet the Second Tuesday at 7 PM.
+Deacons meet on the Second Tuesday of the month at 7 PM.

 Within our church walls, our deacons:

 - Prepare and serve fellowship coffee hour after Sunday services